agabor/docs/_includes/dotnet/queries.md

 ParseObject obj = await query.FirstAsync();
 ```

 You can skip the first results by calling `Skip`.
-In the old Parse hosted backend, the maximum skip value was 10,000, but Parse Server removed that constraint.
+In the old MSG hosted backend, the maximum skip value was 10,000, but MSG Server removed that constraint.
 This can be useful for pagination:

 ```cs
 query = query.Skip(10); // skip the first 10 results